 To read more about the name change, click here.

-The 2013 Annual Security and Fire Safety compliance document was posted on October 1, 2012, and is available for viewing on the UH Manoa Campus Security website at http://www.hawaii.edu/security/annual_report13.pdf.
-The website and report contain information about Campus Security and personal safety, including such topics as crime prevention, fire safety, Campus Security enforcement policy, crime reporting policies, disciplinary procedures, and other matters of importance related to security and safety on campus.
+The 2014 Annual Security and Fire Safety compliance document is available for viewing on the UH Manoa Department of Public Safety website at http://hawaii.edu/security/resources/PDFs/annual_report14.pdf.
+The website and report contain information about campus security and personal safety, including such topics as crime prevention, fire safety, crime reporting policies, disciplinary procedures, and other matters of importance related to security and safety on campus.

 County Facility Use Permits

 If you are planning to utilize a County facility (Honolulu, Maui, Kauai, Hawaii), please click here.

 - Report any newly acquired buildings - within 30 days of acquisition

 - Report any newly acquired large equipment purchases, such as photovoltaic systems - within 30 days of acquisition